ReactiveHTML/rimmel/docs/index.md

 After that, everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.

-This is, in summary, the _discrete-functional-reactive_ paradigm behind Observables and RxJS (as opposed to the functional-reactive paradigm in general in which state is more like a continuous flow of data).
+This is, in summary, the _discrete functional/reactive_ paradigm behind Observables and RxJS (as opposed to the functional-reactive paradigm in general in which state is more like a continuous flow of data over time).

 Event-driven reactivity as modelled by Observables is therefore the perfect way to describe state as it changes through the lifetime of an application at the occurrence of various discrete UI events.